nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1

-NCSDK-16061: IV update procedure fails on the device Bluetooth® Mesh device does not undergo IV update and fails to participate in the procedure initiated by any other node unless it is rebooted after the provisioning.
+NCSDK-16061: IV update procedure fails on the device Bluetooth Mesh device does not undergo IV update and fails to participate in the procedure initiated by any other node unless it is rebooted after the provisioning.

   **Workaround:** Reboot the device after provisioning.

 .. rst-class:: v1-6-1 v1-6-0

-NCSDK-10200: The device stops sending Secure Network Beacons after re-provisioning Bluetooth® Mesh stops sending Secure Network Beacons if the device is re-provisioned after reset through Config Node Reset message or ``bt_mesh_reset()`` call.
+NCSDK-10200: The device stops sending Secure Network Beacons after re-provisioning Bluetooth Mesh stops sending Secure Network Beacons if the device is re-provisioned after reset through Config Node Reset message or ``bt_mesh_reset()`` call.

   **Workaround:** Reboot the device after re-provisioning.

 .. rst-class:: v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0

 NCSDK-5580: nRF5340 only supports SoftDevice Controller
-  On nRF5340, only the :ref:`nrfxlib:softdevice_controller` is supported for Bluetooth® Mesh.
+  On nRF5340, only the :ref:`nrfxlib:softdevice_controller` is supported for Bluetooth Mesh.

   **Affected platforms:** nRF5340